hd2326/Manatee/README.md

 **Overview**

 Manatee variational autoencoder (VAE) model predicts transcription factor (TF) perturbation-induced transcriptomes.
 The workflow of Manatee is shown in the following schematics.
+Specifically:

 During training, the Manatee latent space is constrained to approximate TF expression with an additional TF loss term.